 Utilizing a three-prong approach: Education, Advocacy and Litigation, we seek accessible healthcare for persons with disabilities and to effectuate systemic change.

 Education: Through in-person workshops and webinars, RSP educates persons with disabilities and their advocates of their legal rights to accessible healthcare under the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, and Section 1557 of the Patient Protection and Affordable Care Act.

-The Accessible Healthcare Workshops and Webinars also teach persons with disabilities how to enhance their patient advocacy by Acting B-A-D™, a 3-phrase structured approach to patient advocacy-Acting Before-After-During-healthcare appointments.
+The Accessible Healthcare workshops and webinars also teach persons with disabilities how to enhance their patient advocacy by Acting B-A-D™, a 3-phase structured approach to patient advocacy identifying strategies to act Before-After-During-healthcare appointments.
 In addition, RSP provides educational workshops for healthcare administrators, healthcare professionals, medical students and residents on their obligations under the federal nondiscrimination mandates, and on the disability rights and independent living movement.

-Advocacy: On behalf of disabled claimants, RSP collaborates with hospitals, healthcare systems, national dental providers, and retail healthcare providers to ensure that persons across all types of disabilities receive the equal opportunity to benefit from their facilities and services.
+Advocacy: On behalf of claimants with disabilities, RSP collaborates with hospitals, healthcare systems, national dental providers, and retail healthcare providers to ensure that persons across all types of disabilities receive the equal opportunity to benefit from their facilities and services.
 RSP’s advocacy has achieved outstanding results for persons with disabilities.